mawburn/portaler-core/docs/selfhosting.md

 Leave everything else as is.

-`ctrl-x` to exit the editor, dont forget to save your changes:
+`ctrl-x` to exit the editor, don't forget to save your changes:

 ```Shell
 nano docker-compose.yml